 Wanna see something cool?
 Or, depending on your current location, hot?
 Then pop open the Google Now interface on your Android phone or tablet.
 The Weather card is a regular on the Now page, but you might see something new in there today if you have the recently updated stacked multi-city view showing, namely high and low temperatures values.
 Neat.

 That's all there is, there isn't any more - check out the latest Search APK update, including device-wide "OK Google" activation, for more information.
+And if you're not seeing the highs and lows in your Google Now view, you should soon - Google is notorious for staged feature rollouts.
 Read More

 Google Now does a lot of neat things, but the way Google plugs in its wealth of data makes sure the functionality changes often and in unexpected ways.
 Case in point, it helps you set reminders for some oddly specific events.
 Need to cancel an auto-renewing membership?
 Try asking Google Now.